 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Workers stay in Ho Chi Minh City to celebrate Tet: "This year, having enough to eat is enough to be happy"
+Workers stay in Ho Chi Minh City to celebrate Tet: "This year, having enough to eat is enough to be happy."

 Báo Dân tríBáo Dân trí05/02/2024

-At noon on December 26, after work, Mr. Nguyen Van Cong (44 years old, from Binh Dinh) hurriedly stopped by the market to buy a bunch of vegetables to bring back to his rented room in an alley on Pham Dang Giang Street, Binh Hung Hoa Ward (Binh Tan District) so his wife could prepare lunch for their two children.
+At noon on December 26, after work, Mr. Nguyen Van Cong (44 years old, from Binh Dinh) hurriedly stopped by the market to buy a bunch of vegetables to bring back to his rented room in the alley on Pham Dang Giang Street, Binh Hung Hoa Ward (Binh Tan District) so his wife could prepare lunch for their two children.

 "The whole family goes back to the countryside, money is not enough"